 - Osteoma orbital: tumor benigno.

-- Keratoconjunctivitis sicca: disease that causes red eyes and inflammation.
+- Keratoconjunctivitis sicca: a disease that causes red eyes and inflammation.

 Neurological causes include: